Sultan Ahmed bin Sulayem

-Sultan Ahmed bin Sulayem (Arabic: سلطان أحمد بن سليم, born 1955) is an Emirati businessman.
-He is the chairman and chief executive officer (CEO) of DP World and the chairman of the Ports, Customs & Free Zone Corporation.
+Sultan Ahmed bin Sulayem (سلطان أحمد بن سليم, born 1955) is an Emirati businessman.
+He is the CEO of MMC Ports, Malaysia’s largest port operating group and a subsidiary of MMC Corporation.
+He was the chairman and chief executive officer (CEO) of DP World until 13 February 2026, and the chairman of the Ports, Customs & Free Zone Corporation until February 2026.
+In the February 2026 public release of the Epstein files, it was revealed that he exchanged emails with Jeffrey Epstein.
+He resigned from his executive positions due to his association with Epstein.

 Family and education

-Sultan Ahmed bin Sulayem was born to the Sulayem family, one of Dubai's most prominent business and political families since the early 20th century.
-His father was a key advisor to Dubai's ruling Maktoum family.
+Sultan Ahmed bin Sulayem was born into the Sulayem family, one of Dubai's business and political families active since the early 20th century.
+His father was a key advisor to Dubai's ruling House of Maktoum.
+He gained a BSc in economics from Temple University, Philadelphia.

-He graduated from Temple University in Philadelphia with a degree in economics.